How To Select A Program

 - Global Health Areas of Interest - Program locations offer a varying degree of educational, research and clinical opportunities.
 For the health professions, some programs offer broad clinical or research experience while others are focused by disease such as Chagas or specific health issues like HIV/AIDS.
 There are also opportunities to explore different healthcare facilities and systems in a developed country, or build diagnostic and communication skills working in a low resource area of a developing country.

 - Do you want to work with a group or independently?
 If you’d prefer to travel with other OHIO Students and an OHIO Faculty member, select an OHIO Faculty Directed Program.
 If there isn’t an OHIO program in your interest area, you can check out the organized global health programs available through a third party organization.
 The Global Health Initiative has developed relationships with two third party providers: International Service Learning and Child Family Health International who offer opportunities at sustained community health programs in several countries.
-The Office of Education Abroad provides a list of other organizations, several of which offer global health related opportunities.
+The Office of Global Opportunities provides a list of other organizations, several of which offer global health related opportunities.